timjogorman/RicherEventDescription/guidelines.md

 (or begin/end on).
 Choosing which temporal span to be the anchor of a given narrative container can be difficult, so here are a few ground rules to help make these decisions easier and more consistent:

-\begin{enumerate
-- *The majority of TIMEX3 annotations will be narrative container anchors}.
+- The majority of TIMEX3 annotations will be narrative container anchors.

-\begin{itemize
-- Usually, when a date (or other temporal expression) is given in a document, it is to provide temporal context for one or more other EVENTs.
-As such, they are ready candidates for the narrative container anchor.
-\end{itemize
-- *If you have a choice between using an EVENT or a TIMEX3 as the narrative container anchor, you should pick the TIMEX3}.
+- If you have a choice between using an EVENT or a TIMEX3 as the narrative container anchor, you should pick the TIMEX3.

-\begin{itemize
-- This is not to say that you will never have an EVENT within an EVENT, but often that will be because there is no TIMEX3 or because there is narrative container nesting going on, as in Example \ref{nestedexample}.
-\end{itemize
-- *If you use an EVENT as a narrative container anchor, try to TLINK it to a few other container anchors to avoid it being stranded}.
+- If you use an EVENT as a narrative container anchor, try to TLINK it to a few other container anchors to avoid it being stranded.

-\begin{itemize
-- See Section \ref{eventcon} for more detail here.
-\end{itemize
-- *All other things being equal, an EVENT or TIMEX3 with a larger temporal span is more likely to be a narrative container anchor}.

-\begin{itemize
-- This is per Section \ref{russiandolls}, where this principle is shown with detailed examples (\ref{nestedexample}, \ref{nestedtimexes}).
-\end{itemize
-- *EVENTs will very seldom CONTAIN TIMEX3s.}

-\begin{itemize
-- Only in minute-by-minute descriptions will an EVENT serve as a narrative container in which a TIMEX3 will be included, and even still, there will likely be an overarching TIMEX3 which CONTAINs the EVENT.
-See example \ref{nestedtimexes} above as well as the discussion in \ref{russiandolls}.
-\end{itemize
-- *Sub-events will be anchored to their main event, assuming there is actually temporal containment, using CONTAINS-SUBEVENT}

-\begin{itemize
-- If the note describes three different steps (e.g. incision, tumor removal and closing) within a single surgery, those steps will be CONTAINed by the surgery (using CONTAINS-SUBEVENT).
-This is the case in all situations where we have an event/sub-event relation (as between "incision" and "surgery" in \ref{nestedexample}).
-\end{itemize
-\end{enumerate

-#### Ordering within narrative containers

-Because of the difficulty of capturing detail within a given narrative container, not all relations between EVENTs will be captured.
-For instance, in example \ref{nestedexample}, we do not explicitly give the relationships between EKG and Surgery, nor between the MI and Tachycardia.
-In many cases, those relationships within a narrative container will follow a set progression (first colonoscopy, then biopsy (which occurs during the colonoscopy), then pathological analysis, then histology), but you as an annotator are not asked (or allowed) to make explicit those domain-specific progressions.

-So, although it may seem like some of the narrative containers that you define may be a loose bucket of temporal EVENTs, that's not actually a problem, as the greater timeline of the document is more important than the fine structure within a given narrative container, and as you will find out, there are still plenty of TLINK annotations to be made.

-Of course, as described in \ref{tlinkrules}, *if a relation is explicitly stated, it should always be marked}.

-###Temporal Relation Annotation
+- If stuck between two possible containers, use the one with the larger temporal span.

+- Remember that if an event contains multiple different "steps"  -- even if they are connected in a sequence -- they will be separate subevents.

+### When to add Temporal Links other than CONTAINS

 Temporal Links (TLINKs), as previously mentioned, are relations you can mark between EVENTs, between TIMEX3s, or across the two categories